Game show

-United States Armed Forces participate in Wheel of Fortune with Pat Sajak.

 A game show (or gameshow) is a genre of broadcast viewing entertainment where contestants compete in a game for rewards.
 The shows are typically directed by a host, who explains the rules of the program as well as commentating and narrating where necessary.
 The history of the game shows dates back to the late 1930s when both radio and television game shows were broadcast.
 The genre became popular in the United States in the 1950s, becoming a regular feature of daytime television.

 For the purposes of this article, a traditional game show is defined as a radio, television or streaming contest in which prizes can be won within a single episode through objective completion of tasks and not through fan or contestant votes, additionally, contestants, television personalities or celebrities, sometimes as part of a team, play a game which involves answering trivia questions or solving puzzles, usually for prizes such as cash, trips and goods and services.

 Criteria

 In a game show, prizes can typically be won in a single match (in some cases, particularly in the ones that offer record-setting prizes, contestants can play multiple matches and accumulate a larger total), though the exact definition of a game show in the modern era is more broad compared to when game shows began in the early 20th century.
 Jeopardy! is an example of a game show where contestants can continue to play on the show for an unlimited amount of time (as long as they keep winning), and Jeopardy! is, to date, the only trivia-based game show that allows contestants to make unlimited consecutive appearances.
 Game shows are, in most cases, distinguishable from reality television competition shows, in which the competition consumes an entire season of episodes and typically involve either judging or voting, which is antithetical to how a game show is conducted as a game show requires a contestant to complete an objective series of tasks.

-Any show that includes judging and voting are not counted as a game show (with the exception of Weakest Link), therefore, shows such as American Idol, America's Got Talent, The X Factor, etc. do not count as game shows, as they all involve both judging and voting and fall under the reality show umbrella; thus, the $10,000,000 prize won by Jeffrey Randall Allen in Beast Games, the $5,000,000 prize Melanie Amaro and Tate Stevens both won on The X Factor, the $4,560,000 prize won by Mai Whelan on Squid Game: The Challenge and Sandra Diaz-Twine's and Tony Vlachos's two wins from Survivor do not count as prizes won on game shows.
+Any show that includes judging and voting is not counted as a game show (with the exception of Weakest Link); therefore, shows such as American Idol, America's Got Talent, The X Factor, etc., do not count as game shows, as they all involve both judging and voting and fall under the reality show umbrella; thus, the $10,000,000 prize won by Jeffrey Randall Allen in Beast Games, the $5,000,000 prize Melanie Amaro and Tate Stevens both won on The X Factor, the $4,560,000 prize won by Mai Whelan on Squid Game: The Challenge and Sandra Diaz-Twine's and Tony Vlachos's two wins from Survivor do not count as prizes won on game shows.
 Weakest Link, however, is a major gray area in this regard as it does feature contestant voting, however, it does meet the criteria for a game show as the show contains trivia, and prize money can also be won within one single episode.